seed-pulse/baibainn/README.md

 - **Relativistic propagation barriers**
 - **Conservation of energy and mass**

-Thus, **chestnut buns would burn out before reaching universal saturation**.
+Thus, **chestnut manju would burn out before reaching universal saturation**.
 This is what we define as the **Baibain Paradox**.

 ---